sumanthkesireddy/wordpress_cf/README.md

 ### Running the template

-- Go to AWS console and choose Cloudformation from list of services
+- Go to AWS console and choose CloudFormation from list of services
-- Choose create stack option and use the downloaded template as input
+- From the CloudFormation console, choose create stack option and use the file wp_template.yml as input
-- Fill input parameters(NOTE: you need an existing keypair for creating your instances - cannot create keypair with template)
+- Fill input parameters.
+Each input has its corresponding description in the console.
+(NOTE: you need an existing keypair for creating your instances. keypair cannot be created using a template)
 - Based on environment provided as input(prod or dev), your site will be deployed in HA or minimal mode
 - Execute stack.
 It takes some time to create all the resources(RDS takes time).
 Once your stack is created, you can click on url of your site in the output.
 - You can also use AWS CLI to create stack (ref: https://docs.aws.amazon.com/cli/latest/reference/cloudformation/index.html)